Achamoth/color_change_boxes/README.md

 # Color Change Boxes
 A very simple demonstration of responsive web-page layout and reactive web design.

-The grid of boxes adapts layout according to screen width, with one of two layouts being used based on a width cut-off of 600px.
+The grid of boxes adapts layout according to screen width, with one of two layouts being used based on a screen width cut-off of 600px.

 Clicking on any box shuffles the colors of all boxes using a pre-defined list of colors.